DevelDoe/devel-react/readme.md

 # Redux

-You have 3 different type of states to start you up.
-The first is just a plan simple variable state.
-Second you have an array type and last you have an example of an api call implementation.
-This should give you a good start regarding states.

-The redux implementation is ready to use with redux devtools extension in chrome.
+The redux implementation is ready to use with redux devtools extension in chrome and you have 3 different type of states to start you up:

+* Simple text field
+* An array
+* api call .

 ----